Designexr/19MinuitesStories/README.md

-# 19minuitesstories
+# 19MinutesStories
-All design of 19minutesstories
+Graphics of 19MinutesStories